toji/toji.dev/webgpu-best-practices/img-textures.md

 So, you have an image in one of the above formats, how do you make a WebGPU texture out of it?

-Rather than accepting an `HTMLImageElement` directly, WebGPU is designed to accept an [`ImageBitmap`](https://developer.mozilla.org/en-US/docs/Web/API/ImageBitmap) instead.
+While it can accept an `HTMLImageElement` directly, you can frequently get better results by loading as an [`ImageBitmap`](https://developer.mozilla.org/en-US/docs/Web/API/ImageBitmap) instead.
 This can help with the performance of your page, because creating an `ImageBitmap` causes the image data to be decoded into a GPU-friendly format, and it does so off the main thread.

 Once you have an `ImageBitmap`, you can use it to set the contents of a WebGPU texture through the [`device.queue.copyExternalImageToTexture()`](https://gpuweb.github.io/gpuweb/#dom-gpuqueue-copyexternalimagetotexture) method.